February 5th, 2019

-A Personal Representative, or an Executor, of an estate is an individual or institution designated to administer the decedent’s estate.
-As a fiduciary, a Personal Representative must settle and distribute the estate of the decedent as efficiently as possible by adhering to the directions outlined in the decedent’s Last Will and Testament and the probate laws of the state where the estate is being administered.
+A Personal Representative (commonly referred to as an Executor), of an estate is an individual or institution designated to administer the estate of a decedent.
+As a fiduciary, a Personal Representative must settle and distribute the estate of the decedent as efficiently as possible by adhering to the directions outlined in the decedent’s Last Will and Testament and/or the probate laws of the state where the estate is being administered.

 The primary duty is to protect the estate in a manner consistent with the decedent’s wishes.
 Although this may appear relatively simple, it is important that the Personal Representative understand the responsibilities associated with the position.
 As a word of caution, failure to adhere to these duties and responsibilities can result in the filing of lawsuits against the Personal Representative of the estate for breach of fiduciary duty.

-Generally speaking, a Personal Representative is responsible for collecting the assets of the estate, protecting the estate property, preparing an inventory of the property, paying valid claims (including debts and taxes) against the estate, representing the estate in claims against others and distributing the estate property to the beneficiaries.
-However, the Will can impose additional duties on the Personal Representative that are not required by law.
+Generally speaking, a Personal Representative is responsible for collecting the assets of the estate, protecting the estate property, preparing an inventory of the property, paying various estate expenses, paying valid claims (including debts and taxes) against the estate, representing the estate in claims against others, and eventually distributing the estate property to the beneficiaries.
+In the event the decedent passed away with a Will, the Will may often impose additional duties on the Personal Representative that are not required by law.

 Identify Assets of the Estate

-Initially, the Personal Representative must identify and collect the assets of the estate.
+Thereafter, it is important to identify and collect the assets of the estate.
 This includes any property of value owned by the deceased at death.
-For example, assets of the estate include any unpaid amounts due the deceased such as interest and dividends.
+For example, assets of the estate generally include, real property interests, business interests, checking and savings accounts, brokerage accounts, and any unpaid amounts due the deceased such as interest and dividends.
 Although often overlooked, to properly value the assets of the estate, an underlying responsibility of the Personal Representative is to have the assets professionally appraised.
-This course of action is not only essential when it is difficult to determine how much an asset is worth but because certain assets require an appraisal by a qualified appraiser.
-Typically, within a certain time frame of the appointment of the personal representative, an Inventory Report and an Information Report must be filed.
-These reports list the assets held by the decedent, both individually and jointly, and provide the value of such assets.
+This course of action is not only essential when it is difficult to determine the value of an asset but it becomes necessary when certain assets require an appraisal by a qualified appraiser.
+Typically, within a certain time frame of the appointment of the Personal Representative, an Inventory Report and an Information Report must be filed.
+These reports list the assets held by the decedent, both individually and jointly, and provide the date of death value of such assets.

 Provide Notice to Creditors

 As part of the administrative duties, the Personal Representative must give legal notice of the decedent’s death to known creditors and potential creditors.
-Creditors generally have a prescribed time in which to file claims against the decedent’s estate.
-Upon the expiration of this period, the personal representative must pay all legitimate claims against the estate.
+Creditors generally have a prescribed time (six months in Maryland) in which to file claims against the decedent’s estate.
+Upon the expiration of this period, the Personal Representative must pay all legitimate claims against the estate.
+Failure to file a claim against the estate within the prescribed time frame forever bars future claims of more creditors (although not all state and federal claims).
 It should be emphasized that prior to payment, the Personal Representative should consider the validity of all claims against the estate.

 Initial Accounting of Financial Activity